-COR210 New Perspectives I (0-credit) consists of one all-day Saturday session taken the semester BEFORE you study off-campus. $50 lab fee applies.
+COR210 New Perspectives in Crossing Cultures I (0-credit) consists of one all-day Saturday session taken the semester BEFORE you study off-campus. $50 lab fee applies.

-COR211 New Perspectives in Global Understanding 2 (0-credit) consists of a Friday evening event and one all-day Saturday session the semester when you return to campus. $50 lab fee applies.
+COR211 New Perspectives in Crossing Cultures 2 (0-credit) consists of one all-day Saturday session the semester when you return to campus. $50 lab fee applies.

 Nobody knows better than a returning student the inadequacy of the question “How was your semester abroad?"
 It's almost an impossible question.
 Returning students occupy a unique space between homeland and “foreign home,” and the integration of the two is a complicated journey that requires both time and space.
 This course equips students to ask the deeper questions of their global experience and take up the challenge of being a citizen-sojourner.

 On your GEO application for study abroad, you'll also be asked to indicate that you have or will be registering for the course.
 Students planning to study off-campus in qualifying semester programs and international seminars will be sent a link by the GEO to register.

 If you have a question about getting registered and participating, email firstname.lastname@example.org